 After the Swap Shift, you may return as your primary cast character and rejoin your friends in the horrors.

-At 9:00 PM, all participants will join the Directors in an opening meeting to go over safety, rules and regulations of the game and the camp.
+All participants will join the Directors in an opening meeting to go over safety, rules and regulations of the game and the camp.
 Questions can be answered and an overview of the setting will also be had.

 For those of you new to Mütvia, you may join the Newcomers Mod.
 This is a special adventure designed specifically for newcomers. it is meant to introduce the rules in a more hands-on manner, explain certain role-playing concepts, and ease you into this incredible setting.
 A mod, by the way, is a “module”, or a small pre-designed series of events your character may experience and in which they interact with others.